gabriellefeliciano/web_project_4/src/README.md

 This is a sample project to demonstrate grasp of HTML, CSS, and JS skills.

-This project employs HTML, CSS, JS, and Nested BEM structure.
+This project employs HTML, CSS, JS, Nested BEM structure, Class Refactoring, and APIs.

 Improvements to code, to increase adherence to specifications provided by Yandex, will be made as necessary.